What is slow banking? 5 tried & tested ways to make it work!

 A badge system works on multiple levels and results in a range of positive effects:

-- Gives users instant feedback.
+- Gives users instant feedback on complex financial decisions.

-- Provides tasks with meaning.
+- Provides tasks with meaning beyond just "moving money."

 - The rush of receiving a badge will push users to achieve the next one!

-- Seeing locked badges motivates users to unlock them – this is called ‘constraint’.
+- Seeing locked badges motivates users to unlock them—this is called ‘constraint.’
 Nobody likes to see greyed-out features!

 2. Loyalty program